-Liability insurance can be a tricky topic to understand.
+General liability insurance can be a tricky topic to understand.
 There are many types of liability insurance for small businesses in New Zealand to consider and they all add to the confusion.
 But not all liability insurance products are the same.
-Avoid the pitfalls and ensure your liability insurance covers are good enough for your business by reading about what Insure Online's liability insurance products cover, then compare it to yours.
+Avoid the pitfalls and ensure your general liability insurance covers are good enough for your New Zealand business by reading about Insure Online's liability insurance products' cover, then compare it to yours.

 Isn’t liability insurance all the same?

 We sell three different liability insurance products.
 They each serve a different purpose and they work together to protect your business.
 We picked QBE as our insurance underwriter for liability because they are experts and experienced in this field.
 We have three liability insurance products - general liability (covers the public and your products), statutory liability and employers liability.

 A customer is injured on my premises, am I covered?

 Our general liability insurance policy, otherwise known as public liability insurance and product liability insurance, will cover a business if a customer is injured on your premises.
 We provide a choice of $2m, $5m and $10m limits of indemnity.

 Does your statutory liability policy cover my business if I unknowingly break any New Zealand law?

 Your business is covered except for the following: Arms Act 1983, Summary Offences Act 1981, Crimes Act 1961, Proceeds of Crimes Act 1991, Transport Act 1962, Transport (Vehicle and Driver Registration and Licensing) Act 1986, Aviation Crimes Act 1972 and Inland Revenue prosecutions.

 What will your statutory liability insurance policy pay for?